Bacon ice cream

 Bacon ice cream (or bacon-and-egg ice cream) is an ice cream generally created by adding bacon to egg custard and freezing the mixture.
-The concept of bacon ice cream originated in a 1973 sketch on the British comedy series The Two Ronnies as a joke; it was eventually created for April Fools' Day by a New York ice cream parlor in 1992.
+The concept originated in a 1973 sketch on the British comedy series The Two Ronnies as a joke; it was eventually created for April Fools' Day by a New York ice cream parlor in 1992.
 In the 2000s, the English chef Heston Blumenthal experimented with ice cream, making a custard similar to scrambled eggs and adding bacon to create one of his signature dishes.
 It now appears on dessert menus in other restaurants.

 Origins

 Ice cream is generally expected to be a sweet food, eaten as a dessert, even though there is evidence of savory ice creams eaten in Victorian times.
 Bacon ice cream originated as a joke, a flavor that no one would willingly eat, in the 1973 "Ice Cream Parlor Sketch" by The Two Ronnies, where a customer requests cheese and onion flavored ice cream followed by smokey bacon.

 In 1992, bacon-and-egg ice cream was created as an April Fools' Day experiment at Aldrich's Beef and Ice Cream Parlor in Fredonia, New York.
 Ten years earlier, co-owner Scott Aldrich was challenged by a gravy salesman to make beef gravy ice cream, which he did for April Fools' Day of 1982.
-Although it was reportedly "their most disgusting" creation, Aldrich's went on to release other unusual flavors on April Fools' Day, such as "chocolate spaghetti ice cream" (the first of Julia Aldrich's many contributions),"ketchup and mustard swirl", "pork and beans" or "sauerkraut and vanilla" in 1991.
+Although it was reportedly "their most disgusting" creation, Aldrich's went on to release other unusual flavors on April Fools' Day, such as "chocolate spaghetti ice cream" (the first of Julia Aldrich's many contributions), "ketchup and mustard swirl", "pork and beans" or "sauerkraut and vanilla" in 1991.
 In 1992, they made 15 USgal of bacon-and-egg ice cream which he gave away free to anyone who would try it.
 The ice creams generally received positive reviews.
 In 1992, The Victoria Advocate reported,Despite the disgusting names, most of [Aldrich's] prank flavors taste good, he said.
 Bacon and egg tastes like a slightly nutty vanilla, though the faint flavor of flaky egg yolk sometimes pushes through.In 2003 an ice cream parlor, "Udder Delight", opened in Rehoboth Beach, Delaware, specializing in "outlandish" ice cream flavors.
-Among other flavors, such as their award-winning peanut butter and jelly ice cream, they have created a bacon ice cream that tastes like butter pecan.
+Among other flavors, such as their peanut butter and jelly ice cream, they have created a bacon ice cream that tastes like butter pecan.
 The owner, Chip Hearn, had included the flavor along with 17 others in an invitation-only focus group, where the tasters were allowed to suggest changes and give opinions on the flavor.